nautobot/nautobot/nautobot/docs/plugins/development.md

 * Establish their own REST API endpoints
 * Add custom request/response middleware

-However, keep in mind that each piece of functionality is entirely optional.
+Keep in mind that each piece of functionality is entirely optional.
 For example, if your plugin merely adds a piece of middleware or an API endpoint for existing data, there's no need to define any new models.

 ## Initial Setup